Abdelraman/ici_task/README.md

 ## Documentation

-- The welcome screen allows registered users or guests to write posts
+- The welcome screen allows registered users or guests to write posts.
-- Users or guests can reply on their own posts or other posts
+- Users or guests can reply on their own posts or other's posts.
-- Multi level replies up to 5 levels as required
+- Multi level replies up to 5 levels as required.
-- Guest user's name will be anonymous
+- Guest user's name will be anonymous.
-- Guest users can attach image from their own computer
+- Guest users can attach image from their own computer.
-- Registered users can attach images from their gallery
+- Registered users can attach images from their gallery.
-- Registered users click on attach image button with the camera icon, it opens a modal with drop zone with the ability to upload multiple images
+- Registered users click on attach image button with the camera icon, it opens a modal with drop zone with the ability to upload image.
-- Registered user can choose images from their gallery and click confirm
+- Registered user can choose images from their gallery and click confirm.
-- Once image confirmed it is attached automatically to the post or reply
+- Once image confirmed it is attached automatically to the post or reply.
-- each post will have the username, attached image, and the date of the post or reply
+- Each post will have the username, attached image, and the date of the post or reply.
-- kindly check the database schema and relations from the models folder and migration folder
+- Kindly check the database schema and relations from the models folder and migration folder.